Hazard Identification Techniques

-Hazard identification requires a systematic and methodical approach to ensure all risks are recognised, prioritised and managed.
+Hazard identification requires a systematic and methodical approach to ensure all process safety risks are recognised, prioritised and managed.
 This course will show you how to select appropriate techniques for different situations, scenarios and stages in the project lifecycle.

 - the principles of key hazard identification techniques such as inherent safety study, HAZID, HAZOP and FMECA